UlmM35/weather_etl_pipeline/README.md

 - `raw` — stores data exactly as it comes from the APIs
 - `clean` — stores transformed and clean data

+## Features

+- Fetches all European countries and their capital coordinates from the RestCountries API
+- Collects 30 days of historical weather data per capital from the Open-Meteo Archive API
+- Includes three analytical SQL views: Capitals ranked by average temperature, countries with the most rainfall and a full 30-day summary per country.

 ## Database Dump

 Located in `dump.sql`.